georgealways/pxtone.py/README.md

 - ON
 - VELOCITY
 - NOTE
-- VOLUME
+- KEY PORTA

+**For KEY PORTA to be interpreted correctly, the pitch bend range for your MIDI device must be +-12 semitones**.
+Any pitch bends in a PTCOP that would have the sample bend more than an octave in either direction can't be interpreted.

 todo
 ----

-- MIDI Converter: Haven't yet figured out how to send 14-bit values like PAN or PITCH_BEND.
+~~- MIDI Converter: Haven't yet figured out how to send 14-bit values like PITCH BEND.~~
-- Unit names are currently ignored.
+- Unit Names
-- Tempo isn't read correctly.
+- Tempo
+- Volume
+- Pan

 Thanks
 ------

 This would not have been possible without the generous help of [Noxid](http://noxid.ca/) who reverse engineered the PTCOP format.
+Andrew Reitano for helping me patch the midiutil lib.
 Plus all of George & Jonathan's fans who came out of the wood work to help scour the web.